Manufacturer eyes Dubuque for $80 million project, 271 new jobs

 By all accounts, the deal came together quickly.

-Officials with Simmons Pet Food first visited the Seippel Road facility during the first week of November.
+Officials with Simmons Pet Food initially visited the Seippel Road facility during the first week of November.

-John Gronen, of DBQ Property Group, said it quickly became apparent that the business could be a great fit.
+John Gronen, of DBQ Property Group, said it soon became apparent that the business could be a nice fit.

+DBQ Property Group served as the broker for the sale of the former Flexsteel property.
+Multiple characteristics of the facility — including its vast space, floor-to-ceiling heights and access via loading dock — convinced Gronen that the property would be appealing to a production company.

+Although he was excited, he knew finalizing a deal wouldn’t be simple.

 “We knew we were competing with several communities,” he said.
 “But I think everybody involved realized this could be a great opportunity for Dubuque.
-We didn’t know if our chances were 10% or 60%, but we realized we needed to try to make this work.”
+We didn’t know if our chances were 10% or 60% (to land the company), but we realized we needed to try to make this work.”

-Mayor Roy Buol believes the city’s previous commitment to updating its infrastructure played a critical factor in the company’s choice to locate in Dubuque.
+City documents state that the company gave “serious consideration to three locations” before picking Dubuque.

+Gronen praised the “all hands on deck” approach that allowed local stakeholders to quickly and effectively piece together a development package that attracted Simmons.

 SWEETENING THE DEAL